aquizon/FindMyRecipes/README.md

 This application generates a list of recipes that the user can cook based on the ingredients that the user has.
 The collection of ingredients used in our algorithm is created via the user's interaction with the application (e.g. the user adding ingredients from an ingredient catalog into the fridge or removing ingredients from the fridge).
 After the list of recommended recipes is generated and displayed, the user may add selected recipes into a collection of favorited recipes.
 When exiting the application, the user's collection of ingredients and favorite recipes are saved and loaded when the user starts the application again.

 ## Planned Visual Elements
 Our application switches between 3 windows.
 Figure 1 below represents the main window that displays the ingredient catalog on the left, the user's fridge on the right, and a set of buttons on the bottom of the window that, upon clicking, initiate other functionality and/or navigate to other windows.
+Note that when the user first opens the application, the fridge will be empty.
+When it is later populated, it will look like the image shown in Figure 1.

 Figure 1: Catalog/Fridge Window
 ![CatalogFridgeMockUp](https://user-images.githubusercontent.com/90003553/236037240-f1cdff9d-ff88-49f0-bca3-f208745056ee.jpeg)